BeAllAround/node_trace_memory/README.md

 It uses `process.memoryUsage` to get the metadata.

-It is as simple as Python tracemalloc!
+It is as simple as Python `tracemalloc`!

 NOTE: NEEDS TO RUN WITH `--expose-gc`: `node --expose-gc <file>.js`